Dashboards: Visualize key data and performance

 3. Performance snapshot: KPIs

-The second and third rows summarize key performance indicators (KPIs): Streams, Song Sales, Product Sales, and Airplay activity.
-(Note that Product Sales won’t appear on Song Dashboards or in locations outside the U.S. and Canada).
+The next two rows summarize key performance indicators (KPIs): Equivalents, Streams, Song Sales, Product Sales, and Airplay activity.

 4. Standard activity displays